CFournier59/Calculus/README.md

-# AzerType_2
+# Calculus
-New Version of an existing OpenClassroom project with Javascript.
+Evolution of Azertype_2 with an improved design.
+Focused on the math game only.